All programs are free. Children need to supervised by an adult at all times. Contact us at 907-224-4082 or

 Play & Chat

-A free program offered Wednesdays, 10:30am - noon, for families with children 0 – 5 years old, with activities, stories, play-time and crafts, made possible through a collaborative effort between the Infant Learning Program and the Library Museum.
-Healthy snacks offered on occasion.
+A free program offered year-round on Wednesdays, 10:30am - noon, for families with children 0 – 5 years old, with activities, stories, play-time and crafts, is made possible through a collaborative effort between the Infant Learning Program and the Library Museum.
+Healthy snacks are offered on occasion.

-Drop by Saturday afternoons, anytime during noon - 4pm, in the Children's Room for a casual and fun play time with with musical instruments or other thematic play material, story books and friends.
+Drop by the Children's Room on Saturday afternoons, anytime during noon - 4pm, for a casual and fun play time with with musical instruments or other thematic play material, story books and friends.
 Note this is an unstructured play time and adult supervision is required.

 Seward/Moose Pass Imagination Library